-The NASS uses a CPT code- and data-based definition of major ambulatory surgeries (see Section 3.2).
-Self-reported hospital ambulatory surgery volumes from the AHA may or may not be consistent with the HCUP definition of major ambulatory surgeries, and it is challenging to ascertain that consistency.
-Consequently, rather than using an external reference source for major ambulatory surgery volumes, the NASS universe of major ambulatory surgery encounters was constructed by combining observed encounter volumes for hospitals in the NASS sampling frame and estimated encounter volumes for all other hospitals performing major ambulatory surgeries.
+The NASS uses a CPT code- and data-based definition of in-scope ambulatory surgeries (see Section 3.2).
+Self-reported hospital ambulatory surgery volumes from the AHA may or may not be consistent with the HCUP definition of in-scope ambulatory surgeries, and it is challenging to ascertain that consistency.
+Consequently, rather than using an external reference source for in-scope ambulatory surgery volumes, the NASS universe of in-scope ambulatory surgery encounters was constructed by combining observed encounter volumes for hospitals in the NASS sampling frame and estimated encounter volumes for all other hospitals performing in-scope ambulatory surgeries.
 Estimated encounter volumes were generated using a predictive model, described in Section 3.4.1.